dpolintan/mini-clinical/README.md

 ### Sample Data

-To load sample data, you can use the mutation available in the GraphQL playground:
+To load sample data, you can use the mutation available in the GraphQL playground (http://127.0.0.1:8000/graphql):

 ```graphql
 mutation {